apache/echarts-doc/en/option/component/visual-map.md

 Notice:

-+ These visualMap properties (i.e. `inRange`, `outOfRange`, `target`, `controller`) do not support "merge", that is, anyone among them is modified when use `setOption` again, all of the original values of them will not be kept but erased.
-The "merge" brings complication in implemnentation and understanding, whereas "erase all" normalize the practise: once you want to modify some visualValues, you should pass all of them to `setOption`, no matter they are to be changed.
++ These ${componentMainType} properties (i.e. `inRange`, `outOfRange`, `target`, `controller`) do not support "merge", that is, anyone among them is modified when use `setOption` again, all of the original values of them will not be kept but erased.
+The "merge" brings complication in implemnentation and understanding, whereas "erase all" normalize the practise: once you want to modify some visual values, you should pass all of them to `setOption`, no matter they are to be changed.

 + This way, `getOption() -> modify the gotten option -> setOption(modified option)`, is strongly **not recommended**, for instance: